-Man in custody over murder of his 4-year-old daughter in Kasungu
+Malawi Defence Force soldier in custody over murder of his 4-year-old daughter in Kasungu

-Police in Kasungu are keeping in custody 30 year-old Medium Nyirongo for allegedly killing his 4-year-old biological daughter.
+Police in Kasungu are keeping in custody a 30 year-old Malawi Defence Force soldier, Medium Nyirongo, for allegedly killing his 4-year-old biological daughter.

 It is reported that Nyirongo sent his two children to his mother in Mzimba after separation with his wife and the children were sent back to their father on January 23, 2023.